Christopher J. Olsen

 Chris has represented clients in a diverse range of practice areas, including construction litigation, complex civil and commercial litigation, government contracts, and corporate governance.
 He regularly represents corporate entities and individuals engaged in litigation, arbitration, and with matters before administrative agencies.
 In addition to first-chair trial experience, Chris has successfully briefed and argued numerous matters before trial and appellate courts.

 Prior to joining Henner & Scarbrough, Chris was a member of the commercial litigation and government contracts practice groups of a firm with offices located in the Washington, DC metropolitan area where he resides.
-He is admitted to practice in state and federal courts in Maryland and the District of Columbia.
+He is admitted to the bars in the District of Columbia, Maryland, and Virginia.
+He is also admitted to practice before various federal district and appellate courts.

 Representative Matters: